-We know sometimes birds hit windows and it's much worse during migration but there are a few simple things you can do to stop window strikes.
+We know sometimes birds hit windows, and it's much worse during migration.
+Here are a few simple things you can do to stop window strikes.

-- Use these products that the American Bird Conservancy recommends on your windows to cut glare and make the windows stand out to birds.
+- Use these products that the American Bird Conservancy recommends on your windows to break up the reflection and make the windows stand out to birds.

-- Hang reflective items in front of the window.
+- Hang reflective items on the outside of the window.
 This will get the birds attention and direct them away from the window.

 - Place bird feeders within 3 feet or outside of 10 feet of all windows.